NCAR/VAPOR/docs/usage/imageRenderer/README.rst

 Description
 -----------

-The Image Renderer displays a georeferenced image that is automatically reprojected and fit to the user's data, as long as the data contains georeference metadata.

-The Image Renderer may be offset by a height variable to show bathymetry or mountainous terrain.
+The Image Renderer displays a georeferenced image that is automatically reprojected and fit to the user's data.
+The image may be offset by a height variable to show bathymetry or mountainous terrain.

 Basic Controls
 --------------